 The below explains the key ETF trading activities highlighted in Figure 1.

 ETFs’ unique creation and redemption process and secondary market trading involve a number of capital markets players who contribute to the ETF liquidity ecosystem, including:

-Institutional Sales and Trading Desk Some brokers have a dedicated Institutional Trading Desk that specializes in facilitating execution of large trades at defined prices.
-They may quote a market for a given ETF at a given size (risk trade) or act as an AP to place a creation or redemption order on the client’s behalf with the ETF issuer (end-of-day
+- Institutional Sales and Trading Desk: Some brokers have a dedicated institutional trading desk that specializes in facilitating large trade executions at defined prices.
+They may quote a market for a given ETF at a given size (risk trade) or act as an AP to place a creation or redemption order on the client’s behalf with the ETF issuer (end-of-day NAV trade).

-Electronic Market Makers (EMM) EMMs employ algorithm and high-frequency trading technology to harvest bid-ask spreads with relatively high trading volume in a short period of time without human interaction.
+- Electronic Market Makers (EMM): EMMs employ algorithmic and high-frequency trading technology to harvest bid/ask spreads with relatively high trading volume in a short period of time without human interaction.
 They usually minimize using their balance sheet by making their positions market neutral by the end of the day.